OuhscBbmc/redcap-manual-v1/check/part11.md

 It is the responsibility of the change requestor to inform the remainder of the RT of any changes that have been made.

-#### Do you use encryption of secure FTP for high-risk data transfers? {#sec-check-part11-dataentry-validation-datatransfer}
+#### Do you use encryption of secure FTP for high-risk data transfers? {#sec-check-part11-dataentry-validation-transferencryption}

-REDCap stores data in secure vm's on the OUHSC campus.
+REDCap stores data in secure VMs (virtual machines) on the OU campus.
 It is the responsibility of the RT to ensure the security of that data when it has been extracted from REDCap.

-#### How do you ensure integrity if data are exported for analysis outside of REDCap? {#sec-check-part11-dataentry-validation-datatransfer}
+#### How do you ensure integrity if data are exported for analysis outside of REDCap? {#sec-check-part11-dataentry-validation-transferintegrity}

 It is the responsibility of the RT to ensure the security of data if it has been exported outside of REDCap for analysis.